vmware-tanzu/sources-for-knative/README.md

 ### Configuring Checkpoint and Event Replay

-Let's focus on the last section of the sample source:
+Let's focus on this section of the sample source:

 ```yaml
 # Adjust checkpointing and event replay behavior